AustinCodingAcademy/learnWithAI/ebook-folder/docs/module-1/lessonOutlineTemplate.md

 ### What is the Internet?

-The internet is a continuous connection of various computer and devices that includes your phone, computer, watch, and doorbell.
-More here...
+The internet is a continuous connection of various computers and devices that includes your phone, computer, watch, and doorbell, etc...

 ### How Does it Work?